-As of June 30, 2014, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.
+As of September 30, 2014, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.

 Senior Secured Credit Facility.
-As of June 30, 2014, our Senior Secured Credit Facility, which matures November 4, 2018, had a maximum credit amount of \$2.0 billion, a borrowing base of \$1.0 billion and an aggregate elected commitment amount of \$825.0 million.
-No amounts were outstanding under this facility as of such date.
+As of September 30, 2014, our Senior Secured Credit Facility, which matures November 4, 2018, had a maximum credit amount of \$2.0 billion, a borrowing base of \$1.0 billion, an aggregate elected commitment amount of \$825.0 million and \$75.0 million outstanding.

-Principal amounts borrowed under the Senior Secured Credit Facility are payable on the final maturity date with such borrowings bearing interest that is payable, at our election, either on the last day of each fiscal quarter at an Adjusted Base Rate or at the end of one-, two-, three-, six- or, to the extent available, 12-month interest periods (and in the case of six- and 12-month interest periods, every three months prior to the end of such interest period) at an Adjusted London Interbank Offered Rate ("LIBOR"), in each case, plus an applicable margin based on the ratio of the outstanding amount on the Senior Secured Credit Facility to the elected commitment.
+Principal amounts borrowed under the Senior Secured Credit Facility are payable on the final maturity date with such borrowings bearing interest that is payable, at our election, either on the last day of each fiscal quarter at an Adjusted Base Rate or at the end of one-, two-, three-, six- or, to the extent available, 12-month interest periods (and in the case of six- and 12-month interest periods, every three months prior to the end of such interest period) at an Adjusted London Interbank Offered Rate, in each case, plus an applicable margin based on the ratio of the outstanding amount on the Senior Secured Credit Facility to the elected commitment.
 We are also required to pay an annual commitment fee on the unused portion of the bank's commitment of 0.375% to 0.5%.

 Our Senior Secured Credit Facility is secured by a first-priority lien on our assets, including oil and natural gas properties constituting at least 80% of the present value of our proved reserves owned now or in the future.
 Our Senior Secured Credit Facility is subject to certain financial and non-financial ratios on a consolidated basis.
-We were in compliance with these ratios as of June 30, 2014 and expect to be in compliance with them for the foreseeable future.
+We were in compliance with these ratios as of September 30, 2014 and expect to be in compliance with them for the foreseeable future